-When you define a calc method variable, you specify the following:
+When you define a calc method variable, you specify properties such as the following:

-- The name of the variable, to be displayed on the calc method form to identify what the user is entering or selecting. - The type of variable-for example, whether the user is manually entering text or a number, or whether the user is selecting from a predefined list. - The relative location of the variable, to determine where the specified value is placed in the calc method. - Whether the user is required to specify a value for the variable. - Whether the variable only displays when inserting.
+- The name of the variable, to be displayed on the calc method form to identify what the user is entering or selecting. - The type of variable-for example, whether the user is manually entering text or a number, or whether the user is selecting from a predefined list. - The relative location of the variable, to determine where the specified value is placed in the calc method. - Whether the user is required to specify a value for the variable. - Whether the variable only displays when the calc method is initially inserted.